 Creating Database Scripts

-The following are sample scripts, which are used to create the database and users for Oracle and MySQL and are available in CATISSUE_HOME/SQL/MySql and CATISSUE_HOME/SQL/Oracle.
+The following are sample scripts, which are used to create the database and users for Oracle and MySQL and are available in CATISSUE_HOME/db/MySql and CATISSUE_HOME/db/Oracle.
 You can use your own script to create the database and users as per your requirements.

 Note: The default script will create a user with all permissions.
 This will be required because this user will be used by the application to connect to the database.
 For features like Dynamic Extensions and Advance Query, the database is manipulated to add new tables.
 This is the reason for which the DB user with all permissions is created.
 Without creating or specifying a user, database, and table space (applicable only for Oracle), the ANT script will not be able to create the caTissue Suite schema for the application.